Grease Monkey

 he told me — I barely let the engine sing,

-I think about suffering, hear the screams,
+I think about suffering, about screaming —

 the gas, progress noiselessly through the gears —